etsstiffler/docker-compose-lamp/README.md

 _**MYSQL_LOG_DIR**_

-This will be used to store Apache logs.
+This will be used to store MYSQL logs.
 The default value for this is `./logs/mysql`.

-_**VSFTPD_CONF**_
+_**REDIS_DATA_DIR**_

+This is REDIS data directory.
+The default value for this is `./data/redis`.
+All your REDIS data files will be stored here.

+_**PORTAINER_DATA_DIR**_

-This will be used to store vsftpd configuration.
-The default value for this is `./config/vsftpd`.
+This is PORTAINER data directory.
+The default value for this is `./data/portainer`.
+All your portainer data files will be stored here.

 ## Web Server